nyc-crh/site/content/gallery/matter-of-skipwith.md

 - parent activism"
 tags:
 - racist segregation
-- policing & the criminal legal system
+- policing and the criminal legal system
 - protest
-- zoning & student assignment
+- zoning andstudent assignment
 - court cases
 questions:
 - What evidence did the parents offer to show that their children’s schools were unequal?